Problems of Philosophy Fall 2023

 Overview

 More specifically, they both think that we seek to find meaning in our lives through an external perspective on them.
-If we could see how life is meaningful from a perspective outside of our lives, that would given life meaning.
+If we could see how life is meaningful from a perspective outside of our lives, that would give life meaning.
 Alas, they both say, that is something we cannot do.

 They differ in that Nagel thinks that we can look at our situation with detached irony.
 His attitude, roughly, is “Yes, life has no meaning, but what are you going to do?”